-The Company entered into financing arrangements, the terms of which involve significant assumptions and estimates, including future net product sales, in determining interest expense, amortization period of the debt discount, as well as the classification between current and long-term portions.
-In estimating future net product sales, the Company assesses prevailing market conditions using various external market data against the Company's anticipated sales and planned commercial activities.
-Consequently, the Company imputes interest on the carrying value of the debt and records interest expense using an imputed effective interest rate.
-The Company reassesses the expected payments during each reporting period and accounts for any changes through an adjustment to the effective interest rate on a prospective basis, with a corresponding impact to the classification of the Company's current and long-term portions of the debt.
+As discussed in Note 9, Debt and Credit Facilities, on April 19, 2022, the Company entered into the Revenue Interest Financing Agreement (the "RIFA"), the terms of which involved significant assumptions and estimates, including future net product sales, in determining interest expense, amortization period of the debt discount, as well as the classification between current and long-term portions.
+In estimating future net product sales, the Company assessed prevailing market conditions using various external market data against the Company's anticipated sales and planned commercial activities.
+Consequently, the Company imputed interest on the carrying value of the debt and records interest expense using an imputed effective interest rate.
+The Company reassessed the expected payments during each reporting period and accounted for any changes through an adjustment to the effective interest rate on a prospective basis, with a corresponding impact to the classification of the Company's current and long-term portions of the debt.
+The RIFA was terminated on December 5, 2023.